 Students acquire basic academic ability and expertise that are fundamental to becoming globally successful in the science and technology fields.

 Aside from humanities, social science, and English, students are also required to take courses in mathematics, physics, chemistry, and life sciences in the first year.

 Additionally, students study specialized courses to better prepare themselves for their undergraduate major in the second year.

 In terms of content and level of learning, students gain the fundamental science and engineering knowledge required of Tokyo Tech students.

 To meet the needs of students, these required courses are also offered in English.

-English and the liberal arts are necessary for success in a science and engineering field.
+English and the liberal arts are necessary for success in science and engineering fields.
 People in this field now fly around the world for work.
 Even while at university, students are required to read English texts, take courses taught in English, and deliver presentations at international conferences.

 In short, English is a necessary tool.
 Also, having cultural background knowledge and knowledge outside of your expertise will enable you to communicate with other members of the global community in more depth.